kiboschool/course-frontend-web-dev/src/lessons/asynchronous-javascript/project.md

 ### Milestone 4: Fetch and Display Pokémon Details

 Create a function in your App component that fetches more details for a selected Pokémon.
 This function should be triggered when a Pokémon from the list is clicked.
 Create a `PokémonDetails` component that takes the detailed Pokémon data as a prop and displays it.
-Individual pokemon data should be displayed on the same page.
+Individual Pokemon data should be displayed on the same page.

 ### Milestone 5: Styling your Application